Houdini 21.0 Nodes Geometry nodes

 Terrain Group

-The primitives in the terrain geometry to be used for ray intersections.
+The primitives in the terrain geometry to use for ray intersections.

 Terrain